controlm/automation-api-quickstart/102-build-docker-containers-for-automation-api/README.md

-## Container ready for Control-M cli automation
+## Automation api container
-How to building an image with pre installed and configured automation-api cli
+How to building container with pre installed and pre configured automation-api

 **HOST** - Control-M endpoint host
 **USER** - Control-M user account for automation